Attstar2021/live-life/README.md

    #### Frequent User Goals
-        1.
-        As a Frequent User, I want to check to see what comments I got.
+        1.As a Frequent User, I want to check to see what comments I got.
         2. As a Frequent User, I want to check if there are any new intersting posts from anyone easily on top without scrolling through old posts.
         3. As a Frequent User, I want to  create posts so that I can share my thoughts and  with the online community.
         4. As a Frequent User, I want to view the details of a single post so that I can learn more about it